barumau/pandunia/english/english-pandunia.md

 wet - xipe
 wetland - xipostan
 what kind of? - ke yange
-what thing? - ke sei
+what thing? - ke xei
-what? - ke
+what? (who? which?) - ke
 wheat - ganum
 wheel - cakre
 wheel - rote
 when? - ke sate
 where - a ke
 which (who, that) - jo
-which? - ke
 whirl (dizz; disorientate, trouble, disturb, bother, annoy) - turbe
 whisky (whiskey) - viski
 white - bake